 The Illinois Education Association created IEA Teaching and Learning to assist IEA staff, members, and Local Associations in becoming a driving force in school transformation.
 Mary Jane Morris, Director of IEA Teaching and Learning, has built a network of resources for locals to become a meaningful part of the professional lives of their members.
 Download our brochure

-What the CEI can do for you
+What IEA Teaching and Learning can do for you

 Continually building your skills is just as important to building a successful career as it is to creating a successful learning environment for your students.
 As a state approved professional development provider, IEA offers you free, high quality professional development through the IEA Online Learning Portal.
 Topics include: